210215-USF-NET/WestonDavidson-code/daily-notes/2-17-2021/exceptionHandling.md

 - catch more specific exceptions first, then more general ones
 - the finally block will run with or without exception - it always runs
 - you don't always have to include a finally block, but use it when needed!

+# additional notes
+- exception gets thrown in business logic a lot, as it's the connector from the data and frontend